 How long does the campaign go for?

 The campaign was launched on 28 January 2016.
-It will run until the middle of 2017 when it is expected that Version 2 of the NSQHS Standards will be released.
+It will run until the end of 2018 when it is expected that Version 2 of the National Safety and Quality Health Service (NSQHS) Standards will be implemented.
 The campaign will assist hospitals to be prepared for the inclusion of cognitive impairment in the NSQHS Standards.
-Accreditation to Version 2 of the NSQHS is planned for 2018/19.

 How does the campaign link to the Commission’s Cognitive Impairment Program?